 As required under the OFFA guidance, data and activities will be monitored closely to ensure that both can be assessed and targets reaffirmed or altered on an annual basis.
 The granularity of our monitoring and evaluation is clearly demonstrated in tables 7a and b and more broadly in our case study submissions to OFFA and HEFCE.
 We will continue to build upon our qualitative and quantitative evaluation to ensure that we are on track to meet our longer term strategic aims within acceptable tolerance levels.
 Equally, we are committed to continue to support wider trend analysis within the region and the sector.
-Since 2011 the University has led the Higher Education Access Tracking (HEAT) service, a collaboration of 52 other universities.
+Since 2011 the University has led the Higher Education Access Tracking (HEAT) service, a collaboration of 69 other universities.
 Since 2014, the University has led the national roll out of HEAT to HEIs across England.
 The HEAT project allows the sharing of costs for student led monitoring and evaluation and for collaborative delivery of evidence based evaluation.
 Our national community of HEAT subscribers will work together in the research and development of effective, fit for purpose evaluation practice to inform outreach planning and assess impact.
+Longitudinal tracking underpins the quantitative evaluation.
+HEAT is also set to provide consistent data sets for the majority of NCOP consortia.
+This will enable the university and our collaborative partners to examine NCOP delivery in combination with other outreach activity and to assess how the work compliments each other.
+We will also be able to clearly separate our NCOP beneficiaries from other outreach participants so that we can monitor groups, areas and age ranges not targeted through the NCOP.